writing

 How seriously do you take your writing?
 It's a question every author must ask themselves repeatedly throughout their writing journey.
 It's also the question we hate to ask.
 The journey of an author is tough.
 It's grueling.
 It can be isolating and discouraging.
 To write is one thing.
 To write for children is something else entirely.
 Author and freelance editor Brooke Van Sickle is here to help improve our understanding of what it takes to write for children.

-10 Things Only Writers Understand
+10 Things Non-Writers Don’t Understand About Writing

 I know you struggle with this.
 Know how I know?
 Because everyone struggles with this.
 I posed this question to Twitter recently asking people if they would still write if no one read what they wrote.
 The results surprised me.
 Not because just about everyone said they would continue writing.
 It's what so many added to their response.
 By and large they said, no one reads what I currently write so of course I would continue writing if no one reads it.
 Here's a simple truth.
 Writers don't write to be read.
 They write for a much more powerful and instinctual reason.